-As previously reported by the Corporation (News Release, March 30, 2015), the RDM Mine is located in a semi-arid region of Brazil and is heavily dependent on the annual rainy season occurring in November to April for its supply of water.
-However, the amount of rain during this season has to date, like in many other parts of Brazil, fallen considerably short of annual averages.
-Consequently, due to the restriction on the availability of water, which is required for the operations at RDM, management, in consultation with MRDM's lender, Macquarie Bank Limited ("Macquarie Bank"), is assessing a temporary reduction in the levels of mining and processing activities at RDM for the next several months.
-Any final determination on the extent of such reduction will be dependent on (i) the level of rainfall prior to the onset of the typical dry season, which normally begins in May, as this will have a direct bearing on when such reduction would come into effect; and (ii) the level of processing and mining activities maintained up to that time.
+As previously reported by the Corporation (News Release, June 24, 2015), the RDM project is situated in a semi-arid region of Brazil and is heavily dependent on the annual rainy season for its supply of water.
+However, the amount of rain during the most recent season has, like in many other parts of Brazil, fallen considerably short of annual averages.
+Consequently, the lack of availability of water, which is required for the operations at RDM, has caused a temporary reduction in the levels of mining and processing activities at RDM.
+We have only been able to achieve minimal production levels, depending on the availability of water.